 The Georgia Peach Ice Cream Sandwich is a creation of the Christie Cookie Co. in Nashville, Tennessee.
 The ice cream sandwich is an exclusive product that is only sold at Augusta National during the annual Masters Tournament.

 Like all vendors who do business with the private club, Christie Cookie doesn’t advertise its affiliation.
-There is no mention of the ice cream treat on the website, even though they supply Augusta National with thousands of individually wrapped ice cream sandwiches.
+The website does not mention the ice cream treat, even though they supply Augusta National with thousands of individually wrapped ice cream sandwiches.
 It’s an understood rule that, as a vendor, what goes on between you and Augusta National stays between you and Augusta National.

 Where can you buy a Masters peach ice cream sandwich?